certinia/orizuru-auth/readme.md

 1. The caller has a current valid Salesforce access token.
 2. The Salesforce user for the token presented is linked by PermissionSet to the ConnectedApp corresponding to the OpenID Connect ClientID (Consumer Key).

-*It is extrememly important to treat your signing key as sensitive material, please ensure that this is stored in a secure location.*
+*It is extremely important to treat your signing key as sensitive material, please ensure that this is stored in a secure location.*

 ## Install